 The city of Nagoya is about 340km west of Tokyo, roughly three quarters of the way to Kyoto.
 It’s the fourth most populous urban area in Japan, and the bustling capital of Aichi Prefecture.
 It’s got a reputation for being a rather industrial—and dull—place, though.
 It gets a ton of business traffic (Toyota and a bunch of other automative giants have their HQs there), but most tourists pass it over in favor of more well-known sightseeing spots.
 That’s a bit unfair, really, as Nagoya actually has a lot to offer (not least of which is their castle and miso-katsu), and it’s also a gateway to the Kansai region.
 Rants aside, here’s how to get from Tokyo to Nagoya, whatever you decide to do when you arrive.

 If you’re going to be making any other domestic trips while you’re visiting Japan, buying a Japan Rail Pass is highly recommended, as it gives you virtually unlimited bullet train rides for 7 or 14 days.
 If you’re traveling from Tokyo to Nagoya, and then down to Kyoto or Hiroshima, for example, the pass pays for itself.
+If you prefer to book everything in one go, there are a number of multi-day hotel and train packages available, like these 2-day, 3-day, or 4- day round-trip deals.
 However, if you’re planning just a jaunt to Nagoya, a one-way Shinkansen ticket may prove a better bet.
 But perhaps you’d rather bus?
 Below, you’ll find a comprehensive breakdown of your travel options.

 Shinkansen (bullet trains)